Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \subsubsection{Whether Information Bottleneck is Necessary}

-E$^2$LMVSC learns a unified representation following information bottleneck theory, aiming to not only preserve clustering-relevant information but also eliminate irrelevant information nuisances as much as possible.
-To verify its contribution to boosting clustering performance, we apply three other widely used representation learning methods in our model for comparison, including concatenation, fusion, and adaptive fusion, respectively.
+E$^2$MVSC learns a unified representation following information bottleneck theory, aiming to not only preserve clustering-relevant information but also eliminate irrelevant information nuisances.
+To verify its contribution to boosting clustering effects, this subsection empirically studies the other three widely used feature fusion algorithms on our proposed model, including concatenation, fusion, and adaptive fusion.
 For concatenation, we directly concatenate consistent and complementary representations as the unified representation.
 Fusion operation involves arithmetic averaging.
-Furthermore, we develop a learnable adaptive fusion layer to integrate consistent and complementary information.
-The clustering results on Hand Written, CCV, and SUNRGBD datasets are reported in Table \ref{tab6}.
-It can be found that our model based on IB theory achieves more promising clustering results, while other methods perform inconsistently on different datasets.
+Moreover, we develop a learnable adaptive fusion layer to integrate consistent and complementary information.
+Results on the Hand Written, CCV, and SUNRGBD datasets are reported in Table \ref{tab6}.
+It can be found that our model based on IB theory attains more promising clustering performance, while other methods perform inconsistently on different datasets.